The Department of Mathematics at Colorado State University offers the Paced Algebra to Calculus electronically Program and Math Placement Exams.

 The PACe Center will be open during the following summer 2018 hours:

 Students who need a fully remote/online version of these courses should register for section 401 using RAMweb.
-Students enrolled in section 401 may use a webcam or authorized proctor to take exams.
-The PACe Center is available for tutoring assistance or to take exams.
+Students enrolled in section 401 can use a webcam or authorized proctor to take exams and may also use the PACe Center for tutoring assistance or to take exams.

 - The 401 sections of MATH 117, 118, 124, 125, and 126 require two exams supervised by a University-authorized proctor.

-- If students use ProctorU, the CSU University Testing Center, or the CSU PACe Center there are no proctoring fees assessed.
+- If students use ProctorU or the CSU PACe Testing Center, no proctoring fees assessed.

 - If a student uses other outside proctoring agencies, the student is responsible for any associated fees.